h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_gam.rst

             sparkDF = sparkDF.withColumn("CAPSULE", sparkDF.CAPSULE.cast("string"))
             [trainingDF, testingDF] = sparkDF.randomSplit([0.8, 0.2])

         Train the model.
-You can configure all the available GAM arguments using provided setters or constructor parameters, such as the label column.
+You can configure all the available GAM arguments using provided setters or constructor parameters, such as the label column and gam columns, which are mandatory.

         .. code:: python

             from pysparkling.ml import H2OGAM
-            estimator = H2OGAM(labelCol = "CAPSULE")
+            estimator = H2OGAM(labelCol = "CAPSULE", gamCols=[["PSA", "DCAPS"], ["AGE"]])
             model = estimator.fit(trainingDF)

         By default, the ``H2OGAM`` algorithm distinguishes between a classification and regression problem based on the type of